A just society where socially excluded people are supported and empowered to build sustainable, independent lives.

 Looking to partner and support smaller organisations

-Julian House recognises the very challenging climate that we are all working in and that the voluntary sector has to work harder than ever to sustain itself and, indeed, thrive.
+We recognise the challenging climate that we are all working in and that the voluntary sector has to work harder and more collaboratively than ever to sustain itself and, indeed, thrive.

 Contact our Operations Director, John Isserlis: